-To the best of our knowledge, all the state-of-the-art energy predictive models are based on linear regression.
-While they model total energy consumption, we consider dynamic energy consumption for reasons described previously.
-The mathematical form of these models can be stated as follows: $\forall a=(a_k)_{k=1}^n, a_k \in \mathbb R$,
+To the best of our knowledge, all the state-of-the-art energy predictive models for multicore CPUs are based on linear regression.
+While they model total energy consumption, we consider dynamic energy consumption for reasons described in the Appendix \ref{denergy-rationale}.
+The mathematical form of these models can be stated as follows: $\forall p=(p_k)_{k=1}^n, p_k \in \mathbb R_{\ge 0}$,

-where the $\beta=\{\beta_1,...,\beta_n\}$ is the vector of coefficients (or the regression coefficients).
+where $\beta_0$ is called the model intercept, the $\beta=\{\beta_1,...,\beta_n\}$ is the vector of regression coefficients or the model parameters.
 In real life, there usually is stochastic noise (measurement errors).
 Therefore, the measured energy is typically expressed as